TheStoicBear/Improvedrope/README.md

-# Improved Rope
-Improved Rope textures will evolve as more are worked on!

 This is a simple re-texture of that STEEL Cable which is on tow trucks most rope scripts.

 Saftey orange recovery straps is what I was shooting for.